larmbuster/eda-filewatch-systemd/README.md

-# EDA File Watch Monitor with systemd
+# EDA File Watch Monitor for Ansible Automation Platform

 ![AI Assisted Yes](https://img.shields.io/badge/AI%20Assisted-Yes-green?style=for-the-badge)

 ⚠️ **This tool is under active development, features may not work entirely or as expected.
 Use at your own risk!!** ⚠️

-A robust systemd service that monitors files for changes and triggers API calls when modifications are detected.
-Perfect for Event-Driven Architecture (EDA) scenarios where file changes need to trigger downstream processes.
+A robust systemd service that monitors files for changes and triggers Ansible Automation Platform (AAP) job template launches when modifications are detected.
+Perfect for Event-Driven Ansible scenarios where file changes need to trigger automation workflows.

 ## Features

 - **Real-time file monitoring** using Linux inotify
-- **Configurable API calls** with custom HTTP methods and timeouts
+- **Direct AAP integration** with job template launching
 - **Multiple instance support** - monitor multiple files simultaneously
 - **Robust error handling** with automatic retries
 - **Comprehensive logging** with configurable log levels